Primary school options for autistic children

 - experiences of other families.

-Our school selection checklist has some things to consider and questions to ask to help you find the right school.
+Our school selection checklist has things to consider and questions to ask to help you find the right school.
 And our parent decision-making guide for children with additional needs can help you gather information and make good choices about a school for your child.

 Questions to help you decide on primary schools for autistic children

-Here are some questions that can help you work out whether schools are likely to meet your child’s needs.
+Here are questions that can help you work out whether schools are likely to meet your child’s needs.
 These questions can also help you get a sense of whether you and your child will feel accepted and supported at the school.

 Learning